Slavery and Human Trafficking Statement

 This is the modern slavery and human trafficking statement of Vaultex UK Ltd for the financial year ending 30th September 2023.

 The Modern Slavery Act 2015 creates offences in respect of slavery, servitude, forced or compulsory labour and human trafficking.
 Respect for human rights, the prohibition of child labour and prohibition of forced labour (Modern Slavery) remains a serious issue in global society.
 We all have a responsibility to be alert to the risks, however small, in our business and in the wider supply chain.
 Vaultex UK Ltd is committed to combatting all such forms of modern slavery.

-Vaultex UK Ltd is a wholly owned joint venture between Barclays Bank plc and HSBC Bank plc.
+Vaultex UK Ltd is a wholly owned joint venture between Barclays Bank UK plc and HSBC UK Bank plc.
 Vaultex UK Ltd has its head office in London with operational and support function sites across the UK.

 Vaultex is one of the UK’s leading cash processors.
 Our mission is to deliver best-in-class integrated cash management for our customers.